 If you've used a weapon to injure someone you're probably feeling a mixture of different emotions: fear, guilt, anger, worry.

 You must own up.
-The trouble you'll be in if you're found out later could be much worse that if you do the right thing now
+It will help if you proactively speak to the police.
+The level of trouble you'll be in will be far worse if you're found out later than if you do the right thing now.

 You can also call Crimestoppers charity anonymously on 0800 555 111.
-(You do not need to give your name and your call will not be traced)
+(You don't need to give your name and your call won't be traced.)

 Have you been the victim of knife crime?